Masahiro-Obuchi/competitive-programming/README.md

 # competitive-programming

-my solution and library of competitive-programming
+my solution and library of competitive programming